Strong local uniqueness for the vacant set of random interlacements: Introduction

-In the recent series of works \cite{RI-I,RI-II,RI-III} involving the first two authors, it was shown as a consequence of one of its main results that $\tau_{u}^{{\rm tr}}(x)$ decays stretched exponentially fast in $|x |$ when $u > u_*$.
-The analogous result in the super-critical regime, i.e. when $u < u_*$ is related to Theorem~\ref{T:ri-main}, as noted above.
-From \cite{RI-I} one also obtains a stretched-exponential bound on a {sprinkled} version of $\tau_{u}^{{\rm tr}}(\cdot)$ for $u < u_\ast$ where the disconnection in \eqref{eq:tau-RI} happens at a {\em strictly} lower intensity $v < u$ (cf.~\eqref{eq:supcrit0}).
+By Theorem~\ref{T:ri-main}, see \eqref{eq:ri-equal}, along with \eqref{eq:NLF} and \eqref{eq:u-hat}, one now knows that the decay is at least stretched exponential in $|x|$ when $u<u_*$.
+This is already significant.
+Indeed, the recent series of works \cite{RI-I,RI-II,RI-III} involving the first two authors, established a similar decay for $\tau_{u}^{{\rm tr}}(x)$ in $|x |$ for $u > u_*$, but no meaningful bound on $\tau_{u}^{{\rm tr}}(x)$ was obtained for $u<u_*$ outside perturbative regimes $u\ll 1$, cf.~\cite{Tei11,MR3269990}.
+The closest to getting a bound on $\tau_{u}^{{\rm tr}}(x)$ for $u$ near $u_*$ is the main result of \cite{RI-I}, which yields a stretched exponential bound on a {sprinkled} version of $\tau_{u}^{{\rm tr}}(\cdot)$ for $u < u_\ast$ where the disconnection in \eqref{eq:tau-RI} happens at a {\em strictly} lower intensity $v < u$; cf.~also the discussion in Step 2 of \S\ref{subsec:overview} for the reason why.
 Our next theorem pins down the rate of decay for $\tau_{u}^{{\rm tr}}(\cdot)$ at all non-critical values of $u$.

 \begin{theorem} For $u \neq u_*$, with $|\cdot|$ denoting the Euclidean distance on $\Z^d$,